 - TNT Core Requirements (45 credit hours): CNIT 155, CNIT 176, CNIT 180, CNIT 240, CNIT 242, CNIT 255, CNIT 272, CNIT 280, CNIT 315, CNIT 340, CNIT 342, CNIT 345, CNIT 346, CNIT 455 and CNIT 480.

 - Information Systems Selective Requirements – ISS (6 credit hours):

 - CNIT 581 is allowed to be taken as ISS and if so, it will not be counted as Net Selective.
-Please refer to (Course catalogue) for other options.
+Please refer to (Course catalogue) to check other options.

 - Net Selective Requirement (6 credit hours): CNIT 399, CNIT 420, CNIT 435, CNIT 445, CNIT 446, CNIT 456, CNIT 460, CNIT 461, CNIT 499, CNIT 556, CNIT 581 and IT 345.

 - CNIT 581 is allowed to be taken as Net Selective and if so, it will not be counted as ISS.
-Please refer to section (Course catalogue) for other options.
+Please refer to (Course catalogue) to check other options.

 - Required Selectives (9 credit hours):

 - Statistics Selective (3 credit hours): STAT 225 or STAT 301.